Dreamcast online functionality: Broadband Adapter

-The Broadband Adapter is a network adapter that was released as a separate accessory for the Dreamcast in Japan on July 15, 2000, retailing at ¥8,800; the United States followed suit on January 9, 2001, with a retail price of United States dollar59.95.
-The adapter was never bundled with any console, and in the United States, the adapter was only available in Sega's online store for a few months after its release; it appeared in retail stores starting in March of that year.
-Though it was never released in Europe, use of an American (or Japanese) adapter on a PAL system is possible since the adapter is not region coded.
-Only a few hundred thousand were produced as worldwide broadband adoption was still poor at the time.
+The Broadband Adapter is a network adapter that was released as a separate accessory for the Dreamcast in Japan on July 15, 2000, retailing at ¥8,800; the United States followed suit on January 9, 2001, with a retail price of $59.95.
+CSI Co., Ltd. manufactured the adapter in Japan.
+The adapter was never bundled with any console; it was sold in Japan through CSI's website and cable Internet access providers, while the adapter was sold in the United States exclusively through Sega's online store from launch until March 2001, when it started appearing in retail stores.
+A European release for the adapter was planned for early 2001, but it ultimately did not materialize with the Dreamcast's discontinuation; despite that, use of an American (or Japanese) adapter on a PAL system is possible since the adapter is not region locked.

+Only a few hundred thousand units of the Broadband Adapter were produced as worldwide broadband adoption was still poor at the time.
+While it was solely mass produced in white to match the console's default model color, a black model was produced on a limited build to order basis; orders were accepted throughout much of December 2001, with a minimum of 2,000 units produced from February to March 2002.
 Due to the adapter's launch late in the lifespan of the Dreamcast, only a handful of games supported the adapter as developers had to explicitly include support for the adapter in their games; the games that did support it were able to take advantage of the 10 and 100 Mbit speeds provided by the adapter.
 However, it also had an unintended consequence of much faster Dreamcast GD-ROM copying, leading to a dramatic increase in game piracy towards the end of the console's North American lifespan.
+CSI announced that it would discontinue production of the adapter on April 24, 2002, citing Sega's discontinuation of Dreamcast production and transition to third-party development.